lucasventurasc/ngx-accordion-table/README.md

 Please feel free to fork, contribute and open pull requests for this project.

-V1.0.X - This first version have low flexibility and features but the idea is to improve for everything which is needed.
+  V1.X.X - This first version have low flexibility and features but the idea is to improve for everything which is needed.
-    V1.0.6 - Added flexibility to specify interactive column behavior and design.
+*  V1.0.6 - Added flexibility to specify interactive column behavior and design.
-    V1.0.7 - Added support to subscribe click events on columns both html and non-html columns.
+*  V1.0.8 - Added support to subscribe click events on columns both html and non-html columns.
+*  V1.0.10 - Added option to create hidden columns to use with subscribe event and identify potentially elements.

 ## Getting Started